zero804/gitter/docs/oauth-scopes.md

 For GitHub, we split permissions to initially only include public repo information and user email for unread notification emails.
 This falls under the `Gitter Public Repo Access` OAuth application.

-For the private repos, it's a separate scope(`Gitter Private Repo Access`) you can optionally [grant after the fact](#grant-private-repo-access).
+For the private repos, it's a separate scope (`Gitter Private Repo Access`) you can optionally [grant after the fact](#grant-private-repo-access).
 The only time we ever "write" to a private repo is to add a webhook integration.
-We will never, ever modify your code.
+We will never ever modify your code.
 Ever.
 Just like you, we're developers and entirely respect the privacy of your code.

 GitHub is also nice and allows you to choose on a per-org basis what you want to share ([organization access control](https://help.github.com/en/github/setting-up-and-managing-organizations-and-teams/approving-oauth-apps-for-your-organization)).